 Many mathematicians and logicians love the notion of abstraction - taking an initial idea and tweaking it so that nothing only the absolute fundamental essence of it remains.

 That’s an admirable ideal - but you have to be careful that when you do that, you don’t throw out the baby with the bathwater.
 Unfortunately, in some cases, that is precisely what mathematicians have done.
 For example, they appear to believe that the definition of a formal system can be divorced entirely from any reference to the physical world.
 But can it?

 In standard descriptions of formal systems such as the Peano axioms it is assumed at the outset that it is self-evident what a variable is.
-For example, the very first Peano axiom is commonly stated as: (Footnote: e.g. Wikipedia: Peano axioms, Wolfram: Peano axioms, Encyclopaedia Britannica: Peano axioms)
+For example, the very first Peano axiom is commonly stated as: (Footnote: e.g. Wikipedia: Peano axioms, Wolfram: Peano axioms, Encyclopedia Britannica: Peano axioms.)

 0 is a natural number

 Here “natural number” is a variable, but here we are, supposedly, at the very the beginning of the definition of a formal system.
 Yet there is no description whatsoever of what a variable is, what a natural number is, or even of what a domain of a variable is.
 And this is only the first axiom.